mnater/Hyphenopoly/docs/Special-use-cases.md

 The patterns have been computed with this value.
 - `lct` - lettercount: The number of letters in the alphabet.
 - `hyphenate(leftmin=lmi, rightmin=rmi, hyphenchar=0)` - This function expects
 a sequence of UTF-16 values (a single word) in the first 128 bytes of `mem`.
-The word must be preceded and succeeded with a "." (value `46`) denoting the beginning and the end of the word.
-The last "." must be followed by `0`.
-The function writes the hyphenated word back to the same memory location (without the ".") and returns the length of the hyphenated word.
+The last value must be followed by `0`.
+The function writes the hyphenated word back to the same memory location and returns the length of the hyphenated word.
 If something goes wrong, the returned value is <= 0.
 - `subst(ccl: i32, ccu: i32, replcc: i32): i32` - Substitute `ccl` (charcode lowercase)